MC1162276 - Microsoft Teams: Trust Indicators – a new way of representing users outside your organization

 Published Sep 29, 2025

-Microsoft Teams will introduce Trust Indicators—visual badges identifying external, guest, or anonymous users—to reduce oversharing risks.
-Public preview starts late September 2025; general availability by early January 2026.
-The feature is on by default with no admin action needed.
-Admins should review documentation and inform support teams.
+Microsoft Teams will introduce Trust Indicators—visual badges showing if users are external, guests, or anonymous—to reduce oversharing risks.
+Public preview starts late September 2025; general availability begins mid-January 2026.
+The feature is on by default, requiring no admin action.

 Introduction: